RevSquare/gipsy/README.rst

 You should be prompted with a link to go to to grant the access.
 By going on the link with your browser you will get a key to enter in the shell.

+Please note that for performances purpose the default dashboard template is cached to 5 minutes.
+You can change the cache time through the settings.GIPSY_DASHBOARD_CACHE_TIME constant.

 Version indicator
 =================